M-Parvini/CACC-RRM-Design-ICC-2023/README.md

     3) It is recommended that the latest drivers be installed for the GPU.

 ***
-* Item 1
-* Item 2
-* Item 3
-  * Sub Item A
-  * Sub Item B

 ### Algorithms that you can evaluate:

 1. Federated Multi-Agent Reinforcement Learning
-    * Set federated_communication = True
+    + Set federated_communication = True
-    * You can also change the activation function to have either a linear or nonlinear function approximation model.
+    + You can also change the activation function to have either a linear or nonlinear function approximation model.
 2. Decentralized Multi-Agent Reinforcement Learning
 3. Sum-capacity optimization
 4. Max-Min optimization